raghav-rajyash/raghav-rajyash/README.md

 👋 Hi, I’m @raghav-rajyash
-👀 I’m an aspiring Data Analyst currently pursuing my B.Tech in CSE from Inderprastha Engineering College, Delhi.
+👀 I’m an aspiring Data Analyst & AI Engineer currently pursuing my B.Tech in CSE from Inderprastha Engineering College, Delhi.
 I always look forward to learning new things.
 I code in Python and C and am interested in Machine Learning.
 🔗 Connect with me on https://www.linkedin.com/in/raghav-rajyash-b70231206/